lazulit3/Avatar-Toolkit/README.md

 ### Support us:
 If you like what we do and want to help support the development of cats you can do it on our pally.gg [here](https://pally.gg/p/teamneoneko) all money is split automatically between all developers and any support is appreciated.

 ## Blender version support policies.

 You can find them on the wiki here [HERE](https://avatartoolkit.xyz/legacywiki.html?version=0.2.1#what-is-avatar-toolkits-version-support-policy)

 ## Features

 See everything Avatar Toolkit has ot offer [here](https://avatartoolkit.xyz/legacywiki.html)

 ## Requirements

 1) Blender Version
-- Blender 4.4 or newer is required
+- Blender 4.4 or newer is required (From Alpha 4, 4.5 is required).
-- Blender 4.4 is the current recommended version
+- Blender 4.5 is the current recommended version

 2) Python Requirements
 - If using a custom Python installation with Blender, ensure NumPy is installed